Canada, US make progress in trade talks but no deal yet

-TORONTO — Canada’s ambassador to Washington says the U.S. and Canada have made a lot of progress in free trade talks but there is no deal.
+TORONTO — Canada’s ambassador to Washington said the U.S. and Canada have made a lot of progress in free trade talks, but there is no deal yet.

-Ambassador David McNaughton said Sunday evening in Ottawa there are a couple of tough issues left to resolve.
-McNaughton says he isn’t sure if they will reach an agreement by Monday but that he’s cautiously optimistic.
+“Lots of progress, but we’re not there yet,” MacNaughton told reporters.
+“It’s never done until its done.”

 The U.S. and Canada are under pressure to reach a deal by the end of the day Sunday, when the U.S. must make public the full text of the agreement with Mexico.